Get protected, get immunized.

-You should also get this vaccine if you had close contact with someone who has monkeypox.
+You should also get this vaccine if you had close contact with someone who has mpox.
 It’s best to get this vaccine within 4 days of close contact, but you can get it up to 14 days after.
 Once your symptoms start, you can no longer get the vaccine.

 Call Health Link at 811 to find out if you should get this vaccine.

 Imvamune is licensed for people age 18 years or older.
-However, vaccine experts support using Imvamune for people of any age who are at high risk of being exposed to monkeypox or have had close contact with someone who has monkeypox.
+However, vaccine experts support using Imvamune for people of any age who are at high risk of being exposed to mpox or have had close contact with someone who has mpox.
 If you get the vaccine and are under age 18 years, this is called “off-label use.”
 There is limited information on the use of Imvamune in children.
 Studies done with similar vaccines show there were no safety concerns for children under age 18 years.
 Talk to your healthcare provider if you are under age 18 years before getting this vaccine.